bjornlindbergKI/ICU-Trauma-validity-qSOFA/study-plan.md

 Results
 ========

 The TITCO cohort contained 16000 patients, from which 3373 where excluded for being under the age of 18 leaving 12627.
-Furthermore 5686 patients where excluded due to missing and non recorded data: admission to the ICU: 35
+Furthermore 5686 patients where excluded due to missing and non recorded data: `r x` admission to the ICU: 35
 Systolic BP: 2193
 RR: 5102